Saeed-Sabra/Graduation-project/README.md

 To run the web app, follow these steps:

 1. Ensure Python and the required libraries are installed.
-2. Run the Machine Learinig Model: `cd Backend/ML && python app.py`
+2. Run the Machine Learning Model: `cd Backend/ML && python app.py`
 3. Install backend dependencies: `cd Backend && npm i`
 4. Install frontend dependencies: `cd Frontend && npm i --force`
+5. Install project dependencies: `npm i`
-5. Run the project: `npm run con`
+6. Run the project: `npm run con`

-6. **Open the Application**: Open your browser and navigate to [http://localhost:3000](http://localhost:3000) or the specific port where the application automatically opens.
+7. **Open the Application**: Open your browser and navigate to [http://localhost:3000](http://localhost:3000) or the specific port where the application automatically opens.